 Clark Hall, conference room and porch

-A reception for student staff members and House Presidents, seniors, and their families, as well as alums who have served in these roles.
+A reception for student staff members and house presidents, seniors, and their families, as well as alums who have served in these roles.

 3–4 p.m. | Ivy Day Bellringing